Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

          * Recovery block tutorial
          * Item tutorial

-3. **Warp By Index** Allows you to manually choose any map, as well as the entrance used when warping to said map.
+3. **Warp By Index** allows you to manually choose any map, as well as the entrance used when warping to said map.
 Additionally, the **View Current Map Entrances** shows you which value goes to which entrance in the current map.
 Due to limitations, it is currently impossible to fetch the list of entrances for any other maps besides the one you're currently in.
    * Notes about manually choosing a warp:
      * If an invalid entrance is used, then Mario will be placed at/near the center of the chosen map.
      * Some maps have entrances that don't actually work.
 Using them will simply place Mario at/near the center of the chosen map.
+4. **Warp To Boss** allows you to warp to most bosses/mini-bosses in the game.
+   * Note: Warping to a boss using this menu will adjust the game's Sequence value.

 ## Misc
 There are several other changes that have been made outside of the menu: